 As the founder of Claudia Nour Cosmetics, I often get asked the question; “what is halal makeup?”,“what does whudu friendly mean?”, “can i pray with it?”, “do I have to remove it?”, “is the makeup I am using halal?”, “what ingredients should I avoid?”,

-All these questions are valid and all of them were on my mind when I started to realize that I wanted the cosmetics I was applying on my skin to be in line with my faith.
+All these questions were the same ones that were on my mind when I started to realize that I wanted the cosmetics I was applying on my skin to be in line with my faith.

-So which ingredients are not permissible (Haraam) ?
+So which ingredients that are normally used in cosmetics are not permissible (Haraam) ?

 - Pork and pork derived ingredients,

 - Alcohol (there are certain alcohols that are Halal, but I have chosen to exclude all Alcohol from my products)

 - Carmine (Carmine is the Red color used in many makeup products that is derived from the crushed dried up Cochineal insects, and all Insects except *Locusts are Haram to consume

 COULD BE HALAL, COULD BE HARAAM INGREDIENTS..

 Tallow: Tallow is a common ingredient in many cosmetics including eye makeup, lipstick, makeup bases and foundations.
 To the everyday consumer, it’s more common name would be rendered animal fat.
 The process involves boiling the carcasses of slaughtered animals until a fatty substance is produced, ready to add to cosmetics and apply to one’s face.

 Gelatin: Similar to tallow, gelatin is the boiled skin, tendons, ligaments and bones of animals.
 Absolutely off limits unless you know that there was no pork involved, but I personally think that we can have amazing products without the need of any kind of gelatin.